sveltejs/kit/documentation/docs/03-loading.md

 `url` is an instance of [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL), containing properties like the `origin`, `hostname`, `pathname` and `searchParams`.

-> In some environments this is derived from request headers, which you [may need to configure](#configuration-headers), during server-side rendering
+> In some environments this is derived from request headers during server-side rendering.
+If you're using [adapter-node]/docs/adapters#supported-environments-node-js, for example, you may need to configure the adapter in order for the URL to be correct.

 #### params